Fenella Fielding Home Page

-Welcome to the late Fenella Fielding OBE’s official website detailing her career - the stage, radio, TV and film appearances.
+Welcome to the late Fenella Fielding OBE’s official website detailing her career - stage, radio, TV and film appearances.
 You can read about the ongoing work of the Fenella Fielding Foundation to celebrate her life and career.
-(There's a shop selling copies of her autobiography in hardback and audio book too.)
+(There's a shop selling merchandise including her memoirs in hardback and audio book too.)

 FENELLA FIELDING OBE: 17/11/27 - 11/09/18 RIP

 I still find it hard to believe that Fenella is no longer with us.
 But sadly, seventeen days after a massive stroke, she did pass away.
 Her GP said, "I have known her for 30 years and she would wish to take a graceful bow and leave the stage like the lady she is."
 She did exactly that.
+I held her hand.
 She was at peace.
-She died with her eyelashes on!
+She died with her eyelashes on.

 Miss Fielding was an incredible talent.
 (That voice!)
 She had sixty six years on stage including a remarkable renaissance in the last few years of her career.
 These years were especially happy for her.
 She got to do lots of hugely enjoyable work including what she described as 'very speakable' translations of Greek classics and reading from her own memoirs.
 She was so grateful that audiences didn't ever forget her and for the amazing support she received from her fans.
 Constantly, she told me how happy she was to be working and 'can we just keep going please'.
 We did!
 Her last job - recording voice for Eddie Mair - was the day before the stroke.
-It was one last perfect day we had together - work, curry, coffee... and she shopped in Cecil Court for chunky plastic jewellery.
+It was one last perfect day we had together; work, curry, shopping for chunky plastic jewellery in Cecil Court and then what, sadly, turned out to be our final coffee together.

 In July 2020, I established the Fenella Fielding Foundation to celebrate the great lady's life and career.
-I will use the Fenella Fielding Archive as source material for CDs, DVDs, books and exhibitions.
-(Projects we had planned to do together.)
+I will use the Fenella Fielding Archive as source material for CDs, DVDs, books and exhibitions (projects we had planned to do together).
 It's a not-for-profit company to raise money for charitable causes e.g. bursaries for actors from lower-income backgrounds as they begin their careers.
 (In keeping with the RADA scholarship Fenella benefitted from when she was starting out.)
 The first project is announced below.
-Please join the mailing list for updates about future projects.
+Please join the mailing list for updates about what comes next.
+Simon McKay

-The first project you can expect to see from the Fenella Fielding Foundation is a series of new Fenella portraits.
-Artist Fionn Wilson (who recently curated an ACE sponsored exhibition about Christine Keeler) is coordinating the creation of 15 new portraits by 5 artists.
-The artists did not get to meet Fenella, but with the support of the Foundation they have access to many unseen images of the great lady.
+In 2022, the Fenella Fielding Foundation presented an exhibition at Gallery 286 of new Fenella portraits curated by Fionn Wilson.
+She coordinated the creation of 15 new portraits by 5 artists.
+The artists did not get to meet Fenella, but with the support of the Foundation had access to many unseen images of the great lady.

 Fenella Fielding Awarded OBE